NG-ZORRO/ng-zorro-antd/docs/customize-theme.en-US.md

 ## Switch Theming

-When using AngularCLI to configure themes, you must build applications for each theme.
+When using @angular/cli to configure themes, you must build applications for each theme.
 When you want to switch themes without reloading the application (like this website), you can use the following method to compile the theme into a style file, and switch at runtime:

 Note: Make sure theme variables exist in global styles, not in component scope styles, because component styles that have higher priority will prevent the theme override.